 int? numDedicated = pool1.CurrentDedicatedComputeNodes; int? numLowPri = pool1.CurrentLowPriorityComputeNodes;

 Pool nodes have a property to indicate if the node is a dedicated or Spot VM:

 bool? isNodeDedicated = poolNode.IsDedicated;

 VMs may occasionally be preempted.
-When this happens, tasks that were running on the preempted node VMs are requeued and run again.
+When preemption happens, tasks that were running on the preempted node VMs are requeued and run again.

-For Virtual Machine Configuration pools, Batch also does the following:
+For Virtual Machine Configuration pools, Batch also performs the following behaviors:

 - The preempted VMs have their state updated to Preempted.

 - The VM is effectively deleted, leading to loss of any data stored locally on the VM.

 - A list nodes operation on the pool will still return the preempted nodes.

 - The pool continually attempts to reach the target number of Spot nodes available.
 When replacement capacity is found, the nodes keep their IDs, but are reinitialized, going through Creating and Starting states before they're available for task scheduling.